 - Dining facilities with flexible meal plans, reducing the burden of daily meal preparation.

 These communities are increasingly integrating AI-powered and wearable technologies within their amenities.
 Conversational, real-time AI assistants, voice-activated environmental controls, and IoT-connected emergency systems provide hands-free management of daily routines and safety.
 Wearable smart devices, including smart glasses and haptic vests, offer real-time assistance for navigation, interaction, and health monitoring.
 Rehabilitation and wellness programs may feature immersive VR/AR solutions, AI-powered gait training, neuromuscular stimulation, and lightweight exoskeletons to provide personalized, data-driven therapy and learning.
+The growing use of 3D-printed prosthetics ensures more affordable, user-tailored support.
+New accessibility solutions, such as Mobility-as-a-Service bridges and advanced AI navigation for mixed-traffic environments, empower residents to safely interact with public spaces and transport systems.
 This inclusive approach extends beyond simple accessibility, empowering residents of varying abilities, including those with vision or mobility challenges, to participate more fully and independently in community life.
-Product design is increasingly guided by direct user involvement, ensuring that solutions better address genuine needs and foster a sense of social inclusion Journal of Visual Impairment & Blindness, 2025Assistive Tech Hub, 2025ConnsenseReport.com, 2025Nabroward, 2025Let’s Envision blog, 2025.
+Product design is increasingly guided by direct user involvement, ensuring that solutions better address genuine needs and foster a sense of social inclusion Journal of Visual Impairment & Blindness, 2025Assistive Tech Hub, 2025ConnsenseReport.com, 2025Nabroward, 2025Let’s Envision blog, 2025CES 2026.

 As HelpGuide highlights, communities often showcase standout amenities, such as vibrant social scenes with theater rooms and on-site art classes, fostering creativity and interaction among residents.